sunnysidevibes/raciantau/_comics/collision+2016_08.md

 Everyone reading this probably knows what I'm talking about, whether you agree or not.
 I'm not here to talk about that, though.
 It just makes me think.

-When I was a kid I totally thought, “Life is like a box of chocolates,” was an aphorism that had existed since basically forever, and even when I heard it in <em>Forrest Gump</em> I thought they were just using that normal English phrase.
-It wasn't until much later that it was made clear to me <em>Forrest Gump</em> originated the phrase.
+When I was a kid I totally thought, “Life is like a box of chocolates,” was an aphorism that had existed since basically forever, and even when I heard it in *Forrest Gump* I thought they were just using that normal English phrase.
+It wasn't until much later that it was made clear to me *Forrest Gump* originated the phrase.
 It's interesting, I think – the way our perceptions influence our world.
 What we think is true.
 What we're willing to accept from others.